 Royal County Down (Aidan Bradley)

 A great links course looks like it was made by nature itself.
 In the case of Trump International (Doonbeg) that’s the reality.
 Designed by the great Greg Norman, the majority of fairways and greens were simply cut to fit: no landscaping needed.
-Named one of the top courses in the world by Golf Magazine, the five-star resort sits
+The course was crafted by Mother Nature but winter storms a few years back cause has forced the owner to call Dr Martin Hawtree to remodel the links and make it even better than before.
+Named one of the top courses in the world by Golf Magazine, the five-star resort sits right on the

-right on the Wild Atlantic way and with 16 of the 18 holes within sight of the ocean the changing wind conditions ensure each round is unique.
+Wild Atlantic Way and with most holes within sight of the ocean, the changing wind conditions ensure each round is unique.
 Something you’ll notice on your second round.
 And your third, and your fourth…

 Think a friend might enjoy this article?
 Click